 Here are the five banned ingredients that are still showing up in our food supply.
 Read the labels and be sure to always avoid these.

 1. Counterfeit Colors (Blue 1, Blue 2, Yellow5, and Yellow 6)

 Colors appeal and tempt the eye; hence, we have so many brightly colored cakes, candies, sport drinks and sodas.
 But don’t let the appearance of things fool you.
 These colors are carcinogenic and can mutate our DNA.
-And these bright, gimmicky ingredients won’t be disappearing anytime soon unless we create a fuss, read the labels and share this article!
+Surprisingly, these bright, gimmicky ingredients won’t be disappearing anytime soon unless we create a fuss, read the labels in the food supply and share this article!

 2. Olestra (aka Olean)